blog banner desktop image blog banner mobile image

 Larger vehicles would include anything longer than thirty feet, up to and including super tankers.
 Autonomous navigation of large ocean-going vessels is almost a commercial reality.
 “Almost” means the technology is more or less there, but regulations restrict its use.
 Rigorous testing and refinement are still needed, similar to the situation with self-driving cars.

-Unmanned Underwater Vehicles (UUVs)
+Autonomous Underwater Vehicles (AUVs)

 Form Factor